 Late Response Rate

-If you don't authorize the return, provide a refund, or close the request within 48 hours of receiving it, we will consider the response late.
+The Late Response Rate is the percentage of valid returns requests for which you don't authorize the return, provide a refund, or close the request within 48 hours of receiving it.

 Invalid Rejection Rate